kevinrodbe/library/content/03-content-negotiation.md

 The default media type is `text/html`, which serves responses in HTML format.

-If a client wants to request `application/json` instead, the media type for the JSON format, then they simply add `.json` to the URI:
+If a client wants to request `application/json` instead, a media type that serves JSON format, then they simply add `.json` to the URI:

 ```ruby
 api.ZombieBroadcast.com/zombies.json
 ```

-Before our API is actually able to generate proper JSON responses, we need to add JSON support to our **ZombiesController**.
+But before our API is actually able to generate proper JSON responses, we need to add JSON support to our **ZombiesController**.
 One way we can do that is by calling the `respond_to` method from our controller action.

 ```ruby
 def index